jeblad/language-detect/README.md

 These statistics describe the differences in use of keywords, that is the *conditional probability for observing the keywords given the language variant*.

+Keywords are extracted from the phrase structure, that is after the text is split into sentences and before it is split into terms.

 Again there are at least two different possible implementations of keyword statistics; either handling keywords in a separate structure or in the same structure as the N-grams.

-These statistics are built with the affix files and keywords as patterns, with terms extracted from the source texts.
+These statistics are built with the keyword files as patterns, with terms extracted from the source texts.

 ### JSON files